3DOM-FBK/RF4PCC/README.md

 ## **Dataset for testing the code**

-If you want to rapidly test our classification code on a heritage case study you can download the four aforementhioned datasets from this [Google drive folder](https://drive.google.com/drive/folders/1z-f-QfzgEkjsMrdwCsBll0PcqNs6EGYr?usp=sharing)
+If you want to rapidly test our classification code on a heritage case study you can download the four aforementhioned datasets from this [Microsoft teams folder](https://fbk.sharepoint.com/:f:/r/sites/3DOM/Shared%20Documents/GitHub_Classification/Dataset?csf=1&web=1&e=On1oaH)

 ![Basilica in Paestum](./docs/basilica.png)